terrajobst/AspNetCore.Docs.pt-br/aspnetcore/host-and-deploy/docker/visual-studio-tools-for-docker.md

 * Selecione **Suporte do Docker** no menu **Projeto**.
 * Clique com o botão direito do mouse no projeto no **Gerenciador de Soluções** e selecione **Adicionar** > **Suporte do Docker**.

-As Ferramentas do Visual Studio para Docker não dão suporte à adição do Docker a um projeto ASP.NET Core existente direcionado ao .NET Framework.
+As Ferramentas de Contêiner do Visual Studio não são compatíveis com a adição do Docker a um projeto ASP.NET Core existente direcionado ao .NET Framework.

 ## <a name="dockerfile-overview"></a>Visão geral do Dockerfile